CTLaChance/AREWebsite/README.md

 https://areducators.com

-This is the 3rd revision of the Algebra Readiness Educators, LLC site and was created with Svelte, SCSS, and Javascript.
+This is the 3rd revision of the Algebra Readiness Educators, LLC site; created with Svelte.

 ## Running Locally
 *Note that you will need to have [Node.js](https://nodejs.org) installed.*